Search results for

 Jasper Lastoria / SoundGuys

-microUSB is a bit outdated, but an aux input is a welcomed detail.
+Micro-USB is a bit outdated, but an aux input is a welcome detail.

-Bose includes a microUSB cable with the SoundLink Revolve II, which charges the speaker fine, but a newer USB-C connection suits the price tag better.
-It also has no fast charge function, taking 4 hours to fully charge from empty.
-Furthermore, the optional charging cradle is an additional cost and one wonders why Bose omits it from the package — it’s not like this is a cheap speaker to begin with.
+Bose includes a micro-USB cable with the SoundLink Revolve II, which charges the speaker fine, but a newer USB-C connection suits the price tag better.
+It also has no fast charge function, taking 4 hours to charge from empty fully.
+Furthermore, the optional charging cradle is an additional cost, and one wonders why Bose omits it from the package — it’s not like this is a cheap speaker to begin with.

 The SoundLink Revolve II having an IP55 rating suggests durability, and while the speaker may survive dust or a bit of water, the finish flakes off easily, so it won’t necessarily continue looking good with prolonged exposure to the elements.
 Even careful handling doesn’t always prevent bits of the matte black from coming off the speaker’s aluminum housing.
-This may bother people investing in an expensive Bluetooth speaker.
-Realistically, the case use is likely limited to inside your home or on your deck—which makes the fact that Bose doesn’t include that charging cradle all the more glaring.
+This may bother people who are investing in an expensive Bluetooth speaker.
+Realistically, the case use is likely limited to inside your home or on your deck, making the fact that Bose doesn’t include that charging cradle all the more glaring.

 Bose SoundLink Revolve II specs